Joining a Google Meet meeting via VTC

 Using the Pexip mobile app

 You need to download and install the Pexip mobile app, and allow the app to read the calendar used for Meet invites.
-See Downloading the apps for more information.
+See Downloading the Pexip Service endpoint app, mobile apps and plugins for more information.

-When using the Pexip mobile app to join a Meet meeting with a VTC you can either join from a list of VTCs or use QR code scanning.
+When using the Pexip mobile app to join a Meet meeting with a VTC you can use QR code scanning.

 1. Open the Pexip mobile app on your phone.

-2. Go to the Meetings tab and select your Meet meeting.
+2. Go to the Calendar tab and select your Meet meeting.

 Making a test call